GoPro stock seen staying grounded until drones take flight

 “We expect a temporary pause in growth to persist for at least a quarter or two as the firm burns through lower margin Session inventory,” J.P.
 Morgan analysts wrote in a note.

-GoPro’s helmet- and body-mounted cameras are popular with surfers, skydivers and other adventure sports enthusiasts, but recent advancements in video-shooting capabilities of smartphones are likely eroding GoPro’s consumer base.
+GoPro’s helmet- and body-mounted cameras are popular with surfers, skydivers and other adventure sports enthusiasts, but recent advancements in video-shooting capabilities of smartphones is likely eroding GoPro’s consumer base.

-Some analysts said they expected investments made in 2015 to develop new products to help the company in the latter part of this year.
+Some analysts said they expect investments made in 2015 to develop new products to help the company in the latter part of this year.

 “We believe the next positive catalyst for GPRO may not arrive until Q2 at the earliest, with the introduction of the quadcopter and other potential product updates, including Hero 5 and the company’s long-awaited new editing and sharing platform,” Baird Equity Research analysts wrote in a note.